JosuaKrause/mdsjs/readme.md

 }
 ```

-A Java version can be found at [mdsj] (http://www.inf.uni-konstanz.de/algo/software/mdsj/).
+A Java implementation of the paper can be found at [mdsj] (http://www.inf.uni-konstanz.de/algo/software/mdsj/).